 We hope this article has given you valuable insight into the circle of trust and how you can apply it to your startup.

-Let’s recap what we’ve learnt:
+Let’s recap what we’ve learned:

 - How a solid trust circle can move your startup forward